Diagnosing Simulation and Hardware Barriers to Cross-Size Transfer in Equivariant Quantum Reinforcement Learning: Foundations and Related Work

 \subsection{Symmetry}

-Permutation symmetry is inherent in the Traveling Salesman Problem (TSP): relabeling cities does not alter the tour length or solution structure.
+Permutation symmetry is inherent in many permutation problems such as Traveling Salesman Problem (TSP), Quadratic Assignment Problem, Permutation Flowshop Scheduling and Linear Ordering Problems, where relabeling locations/jobs/items does not alter the optimal solution structure.
 Equivariant Quantum Circuits (EQCs) \cite{Skolik2023}, central to our methodology, embed this property by design.
-EQCs enforce a structural bias that compels learned policies to depend only on relational features such as graph topology and inter-city distances, rather than absolute city indices.
-When TSP instances are drawn from the same distribution (e.g., cities sampled uniformly from the unit square), larger problems represent natural statistical extensions of smaller ones.
+EQCs enforce a structural bias that compels learned policies to depend only on relational features such as graph topology and inter-location distances, rather than absolute location indices.
+For example, when TSP instances are drawn from the same distribution (e.g., cities sampled uniformly from the unit square), larger problems represent natural statistical extensions of smaller ones.
 Consequently, an EQC trained on smaller instances can internalize generic heuristics, such as prioritizing local proximity or avoiding long jumps early in a tour,that remain effective as instance size grows.

 This role is analogous to classical graph neural networks (GNNs), which are well-established in their ability to generalize across graphs of varying sizes when tasks exhibit permutation symmetry \cite{Ouyang2024}.
 Prior work by Skolik et al.~\cite{skolik2023equivariant} demonstrated that a shallow (depth-1) EQC trained on 20-city TSPs generalized effectively to unseen instances of the same size, outperforming QAOA and surpassing non-equivariant circuits that failed to scale.
-Our work builds directly on these findings by extending the analysis to \emph{cross-size transfer}, where parameters trained on $n$-city instances are applied to larger $m$-city problems.
+Whereas prior work demonstrated within-size generalization of EQCs on TSP instances, this work investigates a more fundamental question: whether the inductive bias encoded by permutation-equivariant quantum policies survives transfer across problem scales and across execution backends, from exact simulation to trapped-ion hardware.